JueJueKo/Titech-Probability-Emulation/README.md

-# Titech-Probability-Emujlation
+# Titech-Probability-Emulation
-MATLAB Scrips for the course assignment
+MATLAB Scripts for the course assignment